KxSystems/docs/docs/ml/automl/userguide/proc.md

 ### Optimization

 In order to optimize the best model, grid search procedures are implemented.
-Similarly to the cross validation methods above this grid search functionality is sourced from within the ML-Toolkit.
+Similarly to the cross validation methods above, this grid search functionality is sourced from within the ML-Toolkit.

 In the default configuration, grid search is applied to the best model using the combined training and validation data.
 The parameters changed for each model in the default configuration are those listed below.
 The specific values for each parameter are contained within the flat file `hyperparam.txt` and can be altered by the user if required.